moso/eslint-config/README.md

 - Opinionated rules
 - Enables Stylistic per default
+- React detection, no need to enable it
 - Includes dependencies rather than asking you to install them
 - Deprecated Vue 2 support
 - Simplification in some areas
-- Less clutter
+- Less clutter, shipping with less "smart" features
-- No dangerous plugin renaming
+- No dangerous plugin renaming, except for `eslint-plugin-n` which is renamed to `node` for readability

 ## License